Melania Trump tweets to quell rumours

 The White House has already dismissed claims about the Trumps' relationship.

-On Twitter, some suggested her husband actually wrote the tweet that appeared on her account on Wednesday.
+On Twitter, some suggested her husband had actually written the tweet that appeared on her account on Wednesday.

 On 14 May, the White House said Mrs Trump, 48, would be admitted to the Walter Reed National Military Medical Center near Washington DC for "an embolisation procedure to treat a benign kidney condition".